Saugeen Golf Club: History

 Charles Bell, Herbert Stevens, Joseph Houde, Logie Foster, and Dr. Clifford Beyles founded the Saugeen Golf Club in 1925.
 The name was originally the Southampton-Port Elgin Golf Club, but the name was changed in the summer of 1925 to the Saugeen Golf and Country Club, only to be renamed the following year as the Saugeen Golf Club.

 On April 15, 1925, 45 acre of farmland was purchased and work began to transform it into a nine-hole golf course.
-Stanely Thompson & Co.- a golf and landscape architect company from Toronto- was chosen by the Board of Directors.
+Stanely Thompson & Co.- a golf and landscape architect company from Toronto- was chosen by the board of directors.
 This first nine-hole course eventually became known as 'Legacy'.

-By June 20, 1957, another nine holes had been added-the 'Sunset' nine-and Saugeen Golf Club was opened to the public.
+By June 20, 1957, another nine holes had been added, the 'Sunset' nine, and Saugeen Golf Club was opened to the public.

-1995 saw the opening of the 'Sunrise' course, making Saugeen Golf the only 27-hole course in the region.
+1995 saw the opening of the 'Sunrise' course.

 Members

 Approximately 30,000 rounds of golf a year are played by Saugeen's 650 members.
-Members account for almost 66% of all the rounds played on the course each year.
-Non-members golf around 15,000 rounds a year.
-Of those 650 members, approximately 150 of them are junior players.
-Saugeen Golf Club has always taken the initiative encouraging junior golfing in the area.